🍾When in the liquor store, I almost always get ID'd. Near the end of 2017 it happened & the clerk commented she thought she'd have to refuse the sale.

 6. Calm your Anxiety.
 Since our body pulses out stress hormones even when we think of things that aren't going to physically harm us (like an unpaid bill or dirty laundry) long term stress ends up showing on our face.
 Studies show emotional stress can reveal or even exacerbate a number of skin disorders.
 It's easy to say "Find something that helps you to de-stress and do it regularly" but most of us need help finding that thing, what it looks like.
 Work with a practitioner to find the root cause of your stress so you can begin moving away from it.

 7. Watch out for highly commercialized skin care products.
 Products marketed as proper 'skin care' that you find at big box stores are going to contain chemicals you don't want on your skin (since we absorb so much through our skin), chemicals like carcinogens, pesticides, hormone disruptors, plasticizers, degreasers and lead.
 In addition to the burden on the earth and its living things, these products don't support our skin or bodies' overall health either.
-Shop carefree at The Green Vanity in Kelowna or online.
+Shop carefree at our friends The Green Vanity in Kelowna or online.